distro2024/distributed-chat-system/docs/work-plan.md

 ![Basic case](./img/basic_case.png)

+### Coordinator node

+Mechanisms will be in place to handle situations where nodes join or leave the discussion and to resolve any discrepancies in discussion histories among nodes.
+The team has chosen to implement a coordinator role and an election process initially based on the bully algorithm.
+The elected coordinator has several duties.
+It:

+- Maintains an up-to-date record of nodes in the discussion.
+- Assists new nodes in joining the discussion by providing them with a replica of the current state of the group discussion and the addresses of all nodes in the discussion.
+- Keeps in contact with the node director to ensure the node director is aware of the current coordinator node and performs health checks on the node director.

 ### Joining group discussion

 When a new node wants to join the chat, it connects first to the director node with a known name.
 The director node directs it to a coordinator node, which gives two neighbour nodes to exchange messages with.
 Now the new node is ready for multicasting new messages to its neighbours and to receive messages from them.